-Twenty-four University of Iowa undergraduates participated in a single study session for course credit.
-All participants had normal or corrected-to-normal vision.
-Method The methods of Experiment 2 were identical to Experiment 1 except that the low similarity distractors were modified to better characterize the relationship between D-D similarity and perceptual load.
-We carefully chose a distractor set that would produce moderate search slopes in order to more comphrehensivley address the impact of D-D similarity on perceptual load across the dimension of T-D similarity.
-We will refer to this new distractor set as having medium similary with the target.
-In Experiment 2, medium similarity distractors were the letter "L" with equal-length line segments rotated 45°, 135°, 225°, or 315°.
+relationship between D-D similarity and perceptual load.
+We carefully chose a distractor set that would produce moderate search slopes to more comprehensively address the impact of D-D similarity on perceptual load across the dimension of T-D similarity.
+We refer to this new distractor set as having medium similarity with the target.
+In Experiment 2, medium similarity distractors were the letter L with equal-length line segments rotated 45°, 135°, 225°, or 315°.
 These medium T-D similarity distractors were identical to the high T-D similarity distractors except that they were rotated such that their vertices did not correspond with the vertices of the potential targets.
 Thus, any differences in dependent measures between the medium and high T-D similarity distractors must necessarily be due to differential perceptual processing on the basis of target-distractor commonalities in line segment intersection.